Prag8855/aab/content/guides/permanent-residence.md

 - or **have real estate or other investments**
     Stable income from your investments can replace a pension.[^32]

 In Berlin, you need a *guaranteed* pension.
-Stocks or money in your bank account are not enough.[^61]
+Stocks or money in your bank account are not enough.[^61] Investments that bring a stable income might be enough.
+There is no clear information about this.

 If you are self-employed, you don't pay for a public pension.
 Instead, you can...

 - **Make voluntary public pension payments**
     You can make the minimum contribution ({{RENTENVERSICHERUNG_MIN_CONTRIBUTION|cur}}€ per month) until you have 60 months of pension contributions.
-To make voluntary contributions, [fill form V0060](https://www.deutsche-rentenversicherung.de/SharedDocs/Formulare/DE/_pdf/V0060.html?groupName_str=formulare).[^25]
+To make voluntary contributions, [fill form V0060](https://www.deutsche-rentenversicherung.de/SharedDocs/Formulare/DE/_pdf/V0060.html?groupName_str=formulare).[^25] You can make retroactive payments for up to 1 year.
 - or **join the [[Künstlersozialkasse]]**
     If you are a freelance artist, publicist or teacher, the KSK can pay half of your pension.
 It's a cheaper way to get a pension.
 - or **get a private pension**